-Missed It: Majority Of White Americans Say They Face Discrimination
+Majority Of White Americans Say They Face Discrimination

 White and discriminated against?

-Ask Hershman if there's discrimination against whites, and he answered even before this reporter could finish the question — with an emphatic, "Absolutely."
+Ask Hershman whether there is discrimination against whites, and he answered even before this reporter could finish the question — with an emphatic "Absolutely."

-"It's been going on for decades, and it's been getting worse for whites," Herhman contended despite data showing whites continuing to be better off financially and educationally than minority groups.
+"It's been going on for decades, and it's been getting worse for whites," Hershman contended, despite data showing whites continue to be better off financially and educationally than minority groups.

 Even though Hershman believes he has been a victim of anti-white discrimination, he wasn't able to provide a specific example.
 He describes losing out on a promotion — and a younger African-American being selected as one of the finalists for the job.
 But the position eventually went to a white applicant, who was also younger than Hershman.